UnfinishedStuff/AS7262_Pi/README.md

 Sets the gain of the spectrometer.
 More gain = higher readings, MUST be passed an integer value of 0, 1, 2 or 3.
 Defaults to x1 (mode 0).

 0 = x1   gain

 1 = x3.7 gain

 2 = x16  gain

 3 = x64  gain

 * **set_integration_time(time)**

 Sets the integration time of the readings.
+Higher values mean longer measurements but are less prone to noise (?).
 Must be given an integer between 1 and 255, refer to the `set_measurement_mode()` section to see how this affects the time to take a reading.
 Defaults to 255.

 * **get_temperature()**